David O. Russell: 2010–2015: Acclaim and awards success

-Past Forward
+2016–present

 Written and directed by Russell, Past Forward was a short film collaboration between the director and Prada.
 A clip of the film premiered in September 2016 at Milan Fashion Week, and premiered November 2016 in Los Angeles.
 In the short film, Russell uses three actors for the same roles including Kuoth Wiel, Freida Pinto and Allison Williams.
 The film has been described as a "surreal dreamscape with an eclectic cast replaying scenes in shifting combinations".